Kieranties/Spotify.Remote/app/README.md

 Spotify.Remote.App
 ==================

-An application to manage a pllaylist in Spotify where the tracks are selected by external users.
+An application to manage a playlist in Spotify where the tracks are selected by external users.